bahramis/Geuvadis/README.md

 ```

 The output is a tab delimited file with two columns, first column
-is the population and the second column is the exon IDs that passed
+is the population and the second column contains the exon IDs that passed
 all the criteria.

 then run the following commands: